Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams

 Hence, Ambainis et al.'s framework seems applicable.
-Their results depend on the property that a large problem can be divided into the same kind of subproblems or, in other words, \emph{symmetric} subproblems in the sense that they can be solved with the same algorithm.
+Their results depend on the property that a large problem can be divided into the same kind of subproblems or, in other words, scale-down versions of the original problem in the sense that they can be solved with the same algorithm.
 This property naturally holds in many graph problems.
 In our case, firstly, it is unclear whether the problem can be divided into subproblems.
-Secondly, subproblems would be to optimize the ordering of variable starting from the middle variable or even from the opposite end, i.e., from the variable to be read \emph{first}, toward the one to be read \emph{last}.
+Secondly, even if it is possible, the subproblems would be to optimize the ordering of variable starting from the middle variable or even from the opposite end, i.e., from the variable to be read \emph{first}, toward the one to be read \emph{last}.
 Such subproblems cannot be solved with the algorithm $\calg$, and, in particular, optimizing in the latter case essentially requires the equivalence check of subfunctions of $f$, which is very costly.